mynew4/cmangos-docs-wiki/WorldDB_structure/areatrigger_teleport.md

 #### condition\_id

-Necessary conditions to trigger the teleport
+Necessary conditions to trigger the teleport<br>
 Note: Use the condition ID only as a last measure.
 The other columns have associated errors, while this one does not.